Seeking Legal Assistance for Work-Related Injuries in Tampa

 Will You Face Consequences For Filing A Workers’ Compensation Claim?

-You should not be afraid to file a workers compensation claim if you are hurt at work.
+You should not be afraid to file a workers' compensation claim if you are hurt at work.
 Under Florida law, it’s illegal for an employer to retaliate against you in any way for choosing to file a workers’ compensation claim.
 An employer who fires you or punishes you in any way for filing a claim may be opening the door for a wrongful termination or retaliation lawsuit.

 Schedule A Free Consultation With Our Workers’ Compensation Attorneys in Tampa Now